-Below is a list of the information that is contained with a risk register and Appendix 1 is an example of a risk register.
+Below is a list of the information that is contained with a risk register.

 - Reference Number

 - Risk including possible outcomes and the risk appetite is explicitly expressed.

 - Assessment of current probability

 - Assessment of current impact

 - Current risk assessment score

-- Control measures
+- Current Control measures

+- Future control measures

 - Officer responsible

 - Assessment of controlled probability

 - Assessment of controlled impact

 - Controlled risk assessment score.